hb84ffm/heaps/README.md

 # A streamlit app to iteratively calculate median values

 ## Description
 This project implements a simple streamlit app allowing the user to iteratively create integer values, add them to a list and calculate for each iteration the median.
-This apps aims to minizime runtime when computing the median, using commands provided by heapq package
+This apps aims to minizime runtime when computing the median, using commands provided by heapq package.

 ## Features 1.
 1. Interactive UI to create integers and send these to an backend that runs the calculation